 “We’ll find them.
 Hundreds of workers are streaming in for the dam project.
 I’ll spirit the best of them away with better money and free accommodations.

 The next morning, Javernick spread the architectural plans out on a table in his not-so-secret speakeasy.
-Melvin was a skilled heavy construction worker and he took a close look at them as he sipped his black coffee.
-It was a thick bundle of blueprints drawn up by Hardy Fogg, a famed Los Angeles architect who Javernick referred to as Foggy, it was apparent he knew him well.
+Melvin was a skilled heavy construction worker, and he took a close look at them as he sipped his black coffee.
+It was a thick bundle of blueprints drawn up by Hardy Fogg, a famed Los Angeles architect, Javernick referred to him as Foggy.

 Roland and Maximino sat at a nearby table paying close attention to the conversation.
-Both were construction neophytes but excited about the extraordinary project they’d been hired to help with.
-It would take years to build and Javernick was paying both better money than they’d ever made before.
-Roland ran the ferry that crossed the river downstream from Rioville as well as the steamboat landing, but his fledgling business enterprise was close to deceased ever since work had started on the mammoth Hoover Dam, further down the canyon.
+Roland ran the ferry and steamboat landing downstream from Rioville, but his fledgling business enterprise was close to deceased ever since work had started on the mammoth Hoover Dam, further down the canyon.
 The steamboats had to turn around at the Eldorado Canyon gold mines now.

-“We’ll need a few months just to excavate and lay the footers,” said Melvin as he continued to peruse the tremendous bundle of blueprints—a half a foot thick, easy.
+“We’ll need a few months to excavate and lay the footers,” said Melvin as he continued to peruse the tremendous bundle of blueprints—half a foot thick, easy.

 “Dewey thinks we’ll hit solid bedrock within eight feet of ground level.
 That should give us a bulletproof footing, because it’ll have to be solid, to support the hotel tower.